avniproject/avni-website/src/pages/case-studies/use-of-avni-in-jnpct-malnutrition-project-case-study.md

 Below are the advantages users are seeing as they are using the application

 Supervisor level
-1. Planning - The app keeps on generating the plan as per the protocol so no additional time is required for planning.
+1. Planning - The app generates the plan as per the protocol so no additional time is required for planning.
-2. Easy to get a list of remaining visits and outstanding services
+2. Easy to get a list of remaining visits and outstanding services, so no beneficiary is deprived of services
 3. Saves a lot of paperwork
 4. History (details) of each beneficiary is found with one click
 5. Diagnosis of illness (risks) is found automatically
 6. Risk advice is received through mobile
-7. We can reach every beneficiary so no beneficiary is deprived of services
-8. No need to work hard or manually calculate fields like Estimated Date of Delivery (EDD) as per Last Menstrual Period (LMP), Body Mass Index (BMI) as per Weight, Height and nutritional status as per weight and height, grade of anaemia as per HB.
+7. No need to work hard to manually calculate fields like Estimated Date of Delivery (EDD) as per Last Menstrual Period (LMP), Body Mass Index (BMI) for adults and Nutritional status for children as per Weight and Height and Grade of anaemia as per haemoglobin.
 These are auto-calculated.
-9. Every question has to be filled compulsorily due to which the beneficiary is thoroughly investigated
+8. Every question has to be filled compulsorily due to which the beneficiary is thoroughly investigated

 Cluster in-charge level
 1. Planning - The app keeps on generating the plan as per the protocol so no additional time is required for planning.
-2. Supervisor monitoring - Due, overdue and cancel visits can easily be monitored
+2. Supervisor monitoring - Due, overdue and cancelled visits can be monitored easily
 3. Risk alerts are received
 4. All PHC data can be found with one click
-5. Risk beneficiaries are visited on time
+5. High risk beneficiaries are visited on time

-Co-ordinator level
+Coordinator level
 1. One click reports make complete project information easily accessible
 2. Data Quality check is easier - Misinformation can be tracked
+3. Data correction - Changing the information of any beneficiary through the web app can be done easily
-3. Based on data easy to identify where to focus on the project
+4. Based on data, easier to identify where to focus on the project
-4. Know the task of each supervisor/cluster in-charge
+5. Know the task of each supervisor/cluster in-charge
-5. Location is tracked to know which supervisor was in which village on which day
+6. Location is tracked to know which supervisor was in which village on which day
-6. Changing the information of any beneficiary through the web app can be done easily

 Thus, we are seeing a good return on investment from using a digital system based on Avni in our Malnutrition project.